JackLikesHotpot/saved-by-snoo/README.md

 ## Project Structure:
-- **Backend**: A Flask API that handles authentication with Reddit and serves image data via JSON.
+- **Backend**: A Node.JS API that handles authentication with Reddit and serves image data via Express.
 - **Frontend**: A Next.js React app that communicates with the backend to display saved images.
 - **Docker Compose**: One `docker-compose.yml` file to run both the frontend and backend containers.